robfletcher/gradle-compass/README.md

 ### Using additional gems

-You can use Comass extensions from Ruby gems by adding dependencies to the _compass_ configuration.
+You can use Compass extensions from Ruby gems by adding dependencies to the _compass_ configuration.
 The plugin will automatically add a `--require` argument for each gem when invoking Compass commands.
-For example to use the _Breakpoint_ extension:
+For example to use the _[Breakpoint][breakpoint]_ extension:

     dependencies {
       compass "rubygems:breakpoint:2.5.0"